 Perhaps the President was mistaken for a valet because what he was wearing more closely resembled what the valets were wearing than what guests were wearing.

-It reminds me of a conversation I once had with a friend.
-We were discussing racial profiling, I believe, and I had made a similar comment as above that race was probably not even one of the key factors in such cases, maybe not even in the top 5 or 10.
+It reminds me of a conversation I had with a friend.
+We were discussing racial profiling, I believe, and I had made a similar comment as above that race was not a key factor in such cases, but the way we frame it makes it seem so.

 Him: Oh?
-So, are you telling me if you were walking down a dark alley and ran into two black dudes you wouldn’t be concerned?
+So, are you telling me if you were walking down a dark alley and ran into two black dudes in hoodies you wouldn’t be concerned?

-Me: Actually, that has happened to me on occasion and sometimes I was concerned and sometimes not.
+Me: Actually, that has happened to me and sometimes I was concerned and sometimes not.

 Him: What do you mean?

 Me: First, let me ask you something.

-Me: Why did you ask me about ‘dudes’?
+Me: Why did you ask me about ‘dudes in hoodies’?
 Why didn’t you just say ‘people’?
-If it was just about race, ‘people’ you could have just said ‘black people.’
+If it was just about race you would have just said ‘black people.’
 So, you already know that there’s more than just race at play.